-Vitamin D is a key nutrient that helps bones absorb calcium, so it's important to meet the daily vitamin D needs based on age.
-Per day, infants need approximately 400 IU of vitamin D; children 1 to 8 years old need 600 IU of vitamin D; men under 70 need 600 IU of vitamin D; and men 71-plus need 800 IU of vitamin D.
+Vitamin D is a key nutrient that helps bones absorb calcium, so it's important to meet daily vitamin D needs based on age.
+Per day, infants need approximately 400 IU of vitamin D; children 1 to 18 years old need 600 IU of vitamin D; men under 70 need 600 IU of vitamin D; and men older than 70 need 800 IU of vitamin D.

 There are three ways to get vitamin D: sunlight, food and supplements.
-Vitamin D is only found in a few foods such as fatty fish including mackerel, salmon and tuna; egg yolks and fortified dairy products; soymilk and some brands of orange juice and cereal, if fortified.
+Vitamin D is only found in a few foods such as fatty fish including mackerel, salmon and tuna; egg yolks and fortified dairy products; mushrooms grown under UV light; and fortified non-dairy milks and some brands of orange juice and cereal.
 Men who do not get enough vitamin D from foods should talk to their physician about the need to take a vitamin D supplement.

-- Get enough calcium and vitamin D every day with food and/or supplements.
+- Get enough calcium and vitamin D every day from food and/or supplements.

-- Participate in regular weight-bearing/strength training activities at least two days a week.
+- Participate in regular weight-bearing exercise at least two days a week.

-- Avoid smoking and limit alcohol intake to two drinks a day.
+- Avoid smoking and limit alcohol intake to two drinks per day.

 - Talk with your health care provider about bone health.